The Pros and Cons of Attending an Aviation University

 - Internships: The coveted airline internship is competitive and difficult to get, but becomes more attainable if you’re attending an aviation university.
 Airline representatives like to scope out aviation universities for intern candidates and usually offer interviews on campus for internships This is an opportunity you’d miss if you didn't attend an aviation university.

 - Career Placement: Many airlines partner with aviation universities and offer graduates hiring preference, or at least a guaranteed interview.
-Some airlines even lower their requirements for pilots coming out of an aviation university because they assume that the student was well trained in advanced flight operations, aerodynamics, air navigation, jet engines, and meteorology. and meteorology.
+Some airlines even lower their requirements for pilots coming out of an aviation university because they assume that the student was well trained in advanced flight operations, aerodynamics, air navigation, jet engines, and meteorology

 Cons of Attending an Aviation University